Gone are the days of the Yellow Pages — you can find everything from a new roommate to a romantic partner online.

 Apps like SafeDating have made it easier to vet a potential date.
 And some dating apps, like Tinder, take their own steps to verify users are who they say they are.

 These tools are helpful, Miller says, but it’s always smart to do your own homework – especially when you’re meeting up with someone for the first time.

 “Dating sites don’t do very thorough checks, even if they say they do,” he says.
 Start by putting their name through a Google search to see if their identity can be verified through a social media account or LinkedIn Page.

 To confirm a date is the person in their picture, run a reverse image search on Google: go to Google Images, click on the camera icon, then upload or paste the URL of the photo in question.

 Other background check tools

-For both new roommates and new employees, Falconer advises running a formal reference check, too.
-Ask for references who have known the applicant for more than a year, he says.
+For both new roommates and new employees, Falconer also advises running a formal reference check by asking for references who have known the applicant for more than a year, he says.

 A credit check can be a good indicator of character if you’re searching for a tenant or roommate specifically.
-But since social security numbers are involved, you'll need to use a third-party site like Cozy.
+But since social security numbers are involved, you'll need to use a third-party site like First Advantage.